caizhitan/Bus_Retrival_API/README.md

 This project is writen in Python using AWS Lambda, S3, Eventbridge & libaries such as boto3, Pandas, Numpy, Matplotlib for Data Analytics.

-## This documentation will be split into 2 sections:
+## This documentation will be split into 3 sections:

+### Collecting Data
+- Using AWS to automate Dataset collection.
+- Using AWS to store Dataset collected.

 ### Data Processing